MohsenAlyafei/nArabicWords/README.md

 2. Although the function handles integers only, a factional number (float) may be split and the function is called for each part separately (the Whole Part and the Fractional Part).

-3. The simple wrapper function can be added to create a tool for converting currency number to the equivalent Arabic text.
+3. With the feature and option using {Subject [array]}}, a simple wrapper function can be added to create a tool for converting currency numbers to the equivalent Arabic text.